RattleyCooper/framecounter/README.md

 > *Examples in readme.*

-`FrameCounter.cancelable` does something under the hood using macros.
+`ReacTick.cancelable` does something under the hood using macros.

 This code: